nemat(o)-

 Thread-like in shape.

-[Greek nēma, nēmat-, thread.]
+Greek nēma, nēmat‑, thread.

 Nematodes are species of worms that include the roundworms, threadworms, and eelworms, which belong to the zoological phylum Nematoda; a nematocide (also nematicide) is a substance used to kill nematode worms; nematology is the scientific study of them.
 A nematocyst is a specialized cell in the tentacles of a jellyfish or other coelenterate that projects the stinging threads.
 The adjective nematic refers to a state of a liquid crystal in which the molecules are oriented in parallel thread-like lines but not arranged in well-defined planes.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.